Area "Hall of Fame" Bird Sightings

 January 2017: Black-legged Kittiwake

 Scanning the gulls at Holland State Park on January 15, 2017 rewarded Kevin Vande Vusse with a rare Black-legged Kittiwake.
 The bird lingered in the area until January 17 and was observed by additional birders.
 Click on the thumbnail left for the original eBird report.
 On December 19, 2017 Dale and Jeanine Roberts reported sighting two Black-legged Kittiwakes in the same area.
+One of the birds wintered at the West end of Lake Macatawa near Eldean Shipyard.
+Last observed Feb 25, 2018.
 On December 23, 2017 Judi Manning captured this photo.

 April 2017: Ruff